larq/larq/docs/guides/key-concepts.md

 ## Using Custom Quantizers

 Quantizers are functions that transform a full precision input to a quantized output.
-Since this transformation usually is non-differentiable it is necessary to modify the gradient in order to be able to train the resulting QNN.
+Since this transformation usually is non-differentiable it is necessary to modify the gradient to be able to train the resulting QNN.
 This can be done with the [`tf.custom_gradient`](https://www.tensorflow.org/api_docs/python/tf/custom_gradient) decorator.

 In this example we will define a binarization function with an identity gradient: